COMMON QUESTIONS ABOUT DENTURE ADHESIVES

 - Use a soft bristle denture brush (not a toothbrush) and warm water to remove any residue.

 - Follow up with a specialist cleanser to thoroughly clean your denture and then rinse with water.
-Poligrip Denture Cleanser kills 99% of odour-causing bacteria*.
+Poligrip Denture Cleanser cleans in a better way than regular toothpaste and kills 99% of odour-causing bacteria*.

 The best way to remove denture adhesive from your gums and mouth is to gently brush your gums and the roof of your mouth with a soft brush and warm water.